svenssonjoel/svenssonjoel.github.com/pages/src/neato_lidar_stm32/index.md

 section about *Alternate Function Mapping*.
 It then starts the serial driver.

-After setting up the uart, the lidar spinning motor is calibrated.
-The lidar reports its RPM in its output data.
-So what the calibration is doing is trying to find the PWM duty cycle that makes the lidar spin at 300RPM.
+After setting up the uart, the lidar-spinning motor is calibrated.
+The lidar reports its RPM in the data it outputs.
+So what the calibration function is doing is trying to find the PWM duty cycle that makes the lidar spin at 300RPM.
 I am not sure that 300RPM is really the ideal.
 I found this number by experiments.
 It seemed to me that at 300RPM it returned the highest number of valid distance readings.
 This may of course be something specific to my used and not 100% *OK* lidar.

 Following the calibration, the `neatoLidarThread` is set up.
 We will look at this code after first looking at the calibration routine.